 Parents/carers may be required to make an appointment to come into school to discuss any proposed holiday in term time with the Headteacher/Attendance officers.
 A proposed holiday will not be authorised if parents/carers do not attend this meeting.
 Leave of absence during term time is authorised, or not, by the school.

 Health

 It is normal for a child to have a Height and Weight Check in Reception and Year 6.
+Children in reception will be given the option of a hearing and vision check.

 Medicines